VCauthon/Summary-Docker/src/docs/2-theory.md

 ![image](../docs/static/3-theory/the_swarm.png)

-> VM Tax, one of the biggest problems with the virtual machine model is that you need to install an OS on every VM - every OS consumes CPU, RAM, and storage and take a relatively long time to boot. __Containers get around all of this by sharing a single OS on the host they're running on__.
+> __NOTE__: VM Tax, one of the biggest problems with the virtual machine model is that you need to install an OS on every VM - every OS consumes CPU, RAM, and storage and take a relatively long time to boot. __Containers get around all of this by sharing a single OS on the host they're running on__.

 ### Docker engine